Javascript is not enabled.

 What about bird flu vaccines and treatments?

-Similarly, the antiviral treatments approved for seasonal influenza are recommended for people infected with avian influenza, including H5N1, according to the CDC.
-Because antiviral treatments work best when started as soon as symptoms begin, contact your state or local health department and a health care provider right away if you get sick after being in close contact with potentially sick or potentially infected birds.
+The antiviral treatments approved for seasonal influenza are recommended for people infected with avian influenza, including H5N1, according to the CDC.
+Because antiviral treatments work best when started as soon as symptoms begin, contact your state or local health department and a health care provider right away if you get sick after being in close contact with potentially infected birds.

 Symptoms of bird flu and seasonal flu are similar.
 Keep an eye out for: